Priestess (band): Attempted third album and hiatus (2012)

 Priestess had planned to embark on a tour of Europe in the spring of 2012, including a concert at the Roadburn Festival in the Netherlands.
 Without explanation, these plans were cancelled.
 They had been working on and would have released a new album by that time, but no announcement has been made regarding a third Priestess album since then.

 On September 3, 2012, after a long period of silence (which he attributed to issues for all the band members he was not at liberty to discuss), Heppner posted to the band's Facebook page via his own account to explain that the band lacked confidence in the material being recorded for their third album, and elected to simply "let it happen naturally".
-As of late 2012, the band are on hiatus, and members have engaged in side projects during the downtime.
-Heppner has formed garage rock outfit UBT (formerly Uncle Bad Touch), and during a feature on UBT, Planet S Magazine noted the "rumoured demise" of Priestess.
+There was no subsequent update, and members have since engaged in other musical projects.
+Heppner formed garage rock outfit UBT (formerly Uncle Bad Touch), and during a 2013 feature on UBT, Planet S Magazine noted the "rumoured demise" of Priestess.
+In 2014–2015, Heppner was singer and guitarist in Beat Cops, with former Dropouts bandmate Tim Fletcher and Max Hébert of Les Breastfeeders; the Montreal Gazette described Heppner as "former singer/guitarist for ...
+Priestess".
 Vince Nudo became the drummer for Kurt Vile's backing band, the Violators, and has also formed Frères Lumières, a film-scoring group, with bandmate Dan Watchorn.
 Mike Dyball has been playing bass guitar for metal band WetMetal.